 It is known that different gasses interfere with the UV photometric method.
-The air used for generating the ozone atmosphere is identical to the reference air and therefore the amount of interferers is presumed equal.
+The air used for generating the Ozone atmosphere is identical to the reference air and therefore the amount of interferers is presumed equal.
 According to the zero air instruction manual the interferents of interest will be present in concentrations less than 5 ppb.
-It is assumed that the zero air used for our experiments contains 2 nmol.mol-1 of nitrogen oxides (NOx).
-From [1] it is known that 2 nmol.mol-1 gives an interference of 0.004 nmol.mol-1 mole fraction of equivalent Ozone in air and we obtain an uncertainty of $\mu(NO_x) = 0.004/\sqrt{6} = 0.0016$ nmol.mol-1.
-For sulphur dioxide, less than 1 nmol.mol-1 is assumed to be present in Zero air.
-From previous experiments [2] an interference of 3.4 nmol.mol-1 of Ozone in air with 300 nmol.mol-1 of sulphur dioxide, estimates an interference of 0.011 nmol.mol-1 of equivalent Ozone corresponding to the measured 1 nmol.mol-1 of sulphur dioxide.
-The uncertainty contribution is $\mu(SO_2) = 0.011/\sqrt{6} = 0.0046$ nmol.mol-1.
-The presence of Ozone in the reference air is estimated to be less than 1 nmol.mol-1.
-In this case, the uncertainty is $\mu(O_3) = 1/\sqrt{6} = 0.41$ nmol.mol-1 mole fraction of Ozone in air.
-Regarding the presence of other interfering (Ozone precursors) compounds like toluene and styrene we estimate them to have an uncertainty incline towards 0.
+It is assumed that the Zero air used for our experiments contains 2 nmol mol-1 of nitrogen oxides (NO_x).
+From [1] it is known that 2 nmol mol-1 gives an interference of 0.004 nmol mol-1 amount-of-substance fraction of equivalent ozone in air and we obtain an uncertainty of $u(NO_x) = 0.004/\sqrt{6} = 0.0016$ nmol.mol-1.
+For sulphur dioxide, less than 1 nmol mol-1 is assumed to be present in Zero air.
+From previous experiments [2] an interference of 3.4 nmol mol-1 of Ozone in air with 300 nmol mol-1 of sulphur dioxide, estimates an interference of 0.011 nmol mol-1 of equivalent Ozone corresponding to the measured 1 nmol mol-1 of sulphur dioxide.
+The uncertainty contribution is $\mu(SO_2) = 0.011/\sqrt{6} = 0.0046$ nmol mol-1.
+The presence of Ozone in the reference air is estimated to be less than 1 nmol mol-1.
+In this case, the uncertainty is $u(O_3) = 1/\sqrt{6} = 0.41 \text{ nmol mol}^{-1}$ for the amount-of-substance fraction of ozone in air.
+Regarding the presence of other interfering (ozone precursors) compounds like toluene and styrene we estimate them to have an uncertainty incline towards 0.

 However, interferents do not have to be taken in account in the uncertainty calculation.
 The contribution to the measurement signal of zero air is equal to the measurement signal of Ozone containing air.
-We are assuming 0 - 1 ppb Ozone as background.
-When the background is constant this will not contribute to the final result.
-If the background is fluctuating between 0 and 1 ppb Ozone the effect will be negligible because the average of 10 measurements is used to calculate the actual Ozone concentration and the effect is already included in the display reading uncertainty.
+We are assuming 0 ppb - 1 ppb Ozone as background.
+When the background is constant, it will not contribute to the final result.
+If the background is fluctuating between 0 ppb and 1 ppb Ozone the effect will be negligible because the average of 10 measurements is used to calculate the actual Ozone concentration and the effect is already included in the display reading uncertainty.